-- Be at least 20 years of age by September 1st of the fellowship year. - Have a bachelor's degree by September 1st of the fellowship year and either a cumulative undergraduate GPA of 2.5 or higher or a GPA of 2.5 or higher in the last 60 (semester) or 90 (quarter) units. - Demonstrated interest in state government and public policy. - Be authorized to work in the United States for the duration of the fellowship program.
+- Be at least 20 years of age by September 1st of the fellowship year. - Have a bachelor's degree by September 1st of the fellowship year and either a cumulative undergraduate GPA of 2.5 or higher or a GPA of 2.5 or higher in the last 60 (semester) or 90 (quarter) units. - Have a demonstrated interest in public service and public policy/ administration. - Be authorized to work in the United States for the duration of the fellowship program.